 This topic has come up recently.
 IF your lenses have been adjusted properly for infinity focus, then when on an OM body,

-something on the horizon (or beyond a certain footage) should be in focus in the finder when the focus ring is on the infinity mark.
+something on the horizon (or beyond a certain footage) should be in focus in the finder AND the film when the focus ring is on the

 Typical OM focal lengths and where infinity should start for them (applies to all lenses).
 Specs I've read say 600X the focal

 length is infinity.
 Doesn't matter how far away you think something is.
 A stop sign at the end of your block, a